Korean Buddhism: Buddhism under Japanese colonial rule

 During Japan's Meiji Restoration in the 1870s, the government abolished celibacy for Buddhist monks and nuns.
 Japanese Buddhists won the right to proselytize inside cities, ending a five-hundred year ban on clergy members entering cities.
 Jōdo Shinshū and Nichiren schools began sending missionaries to Korea and new sects formed in Korea such as Won Buddhism.

-After the Japan–Korea Treaty of 1910, when Japan annexed Korea, Korean Buddhism underwent many changes.
+After Japan annexed Korea with the Japan–Korea Treaty of 1910, Korean Buddhism underwent many changes.
 The Temple Ordinance of 1911 (Korean: 사찰령; Hanja: 寺刹令) changed the traditional system whereby temples were run as a collective enterprise by the Sangha, replacing this system with Japanese-style management practices in which temple abbots appointed by the Governor-General of Korea were given private ownership of temple property and given the rights of inheritance to such property.
 More importantly, monks from pro-Japanese factions began to adopt Japanese practices, by marrying and having children.

 In 1920, the Temple Ordinance was revised to reorganize temple administration and allow the Japanese government to directly oversee the 31 main temples in the country, with new headquarters at Kakwangsa (now Jogyesa).
 During the Second Sino-Japanese War, Korean Buddhism was placed under greater control.
 Japanese authorities had many temples' artworks shipped to Japan.
 Negotiations for the repatriation of these artworks are still ongoing today.